Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

     }
     fmt.Println("second", v2)

-You can forget the verbose if condition.
+You can forget the if condition.
 Because `err` is used in other places it will not trigger an unused variable warning, but the errcheck linter finds missing checks every time.

-In functional languages there's the ``Either`` type, e.g. ``write_line : (&mut self, s: &str) -> Result<(), IoError>`` type in Rust.
+In functional languages there's the ``Either`` variant type or its less informative cousin ``Optional = Either ()``, e.g. ``write_line : (&mut self, s: &str) -> Result<(), IoError>`` in Rust, Scala's Option/Try, https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Except.html.
 This forces the caller to deal with the exception if they want to use the result.
-This works well unless the call does not really have a meaningful result (as ``write_line`` does not); then it depends on whether language makes it easy to accidentally ignore results.
-It also tends to create a lot of nesting, one level for every sequential computation that can fail::
+This works well unless the call does not really have a meaningful result (as ``write_line`` does not); then it depends on whether there is a warning for ignoring results.
+Variant types also tends to create a lot of nesting, one level for every sequential computation that can fail::